Azure-Samples/ms-identity-ciam-dotnet-tutorial/1-Authentication/5-sign-in-dotnet-wpf/README.md

 ---
 page_type: sample
-name: A WPF application authenticating users against Azure AD CIAM using .NET Core
+name: A WPF application authenticating users against Azure AD for Customers using .NET Core
-description: This sample demonstrates how to authenticate users using Azure AD CIAM and a WPF application
+description: This sample demonstrates how to authenticate users using Azure AD for Customers and a WPF application
 languages:
  - csharp
 products: